-For example, consider a 20,000-sf tenant leasing space in a newly developed building for five years.
-If the building’s opex remains steady at $15/sf for the first two years, then increases by 45% to $21.75 for the remainder of the lease, the tenant will pay a total of $1,905,000 in opex over the term of the lease.
+For example, consider a 20,000-square-foot tenant leasing space in a newly developed building for five years.
+If the building’s opex remains steady at $15 per square foot for the first two years, then increases by 45% to $21.75 for the remainder of the lease, the tenant will pay a total of $1,905,000 in opex over the term of the lease.
 Had the tenant leased space in an existing building and not received the 45% opex benefit, the opex cost would be $2,175,000.
-The result is an opex savings of $270,000 in new construction vs existing product.
+The result is an opex savings of $270,000 in new construction versus existing product.

 If you are currently searching for office space or would like assistance navigating the leasing process, please reach out to one of our experienced tenant representation brokers today.